Alcaro/russian-malware/arlib/sandbox/README.txt

  processes upon sandbox exit, to grant access to chroot(), and possibly a few other operations.
 (I also want to add cgroup support, but that seems to require real root.)

-To remove namespaces without compromising security, the above must be restricted in another way. auxv can only be cleaned post-execveat(), at which point code execution cannot be trusted, so that syscall must be banned or emulated.
+To remove namespaces without compromising security, the above must be performed in another way. auxv can only be cleaned post-execveat(), at which point code execution cannot be trusted, so that syscall must be banned or emulated.
 The latter is (as discussed above) impossible without namespaces, so a namespace-less sandbox would be unable to run a significant fraction of programs.